 This is a picture of a person sick with Miyamiya – see the swollen joints – said to be contracted if you disturb the stones of a sacred site downstream from Ubirr near the East Alligator River.

-Aboriginal people are very concerned about people disturbing certain sites, and often with good reason.
+Aboriginal people in Australia are very concerned about people disturbing certain sites, and often with good reason.
 There have been a number of connections drawn between such sites and the subsequent discovery of substances dangerous to people like uranium.

 Aboriginal artists have pictorially represented different aspects of their lives on the sandstone rock of Kakadu.
 Another important site is at Nourlangie, where the top layer of painting we can see is often a recent (by which I mean in the last century) re-painting – a traditional practice.
 Underneath will be layer upon layer, sometimes going back over 20,000 years of Aboriginal habitation of this area.